 An Aragonese in the Marvel Universe

 Ibáñez considers himself lucky to work in what he has been passionate about since he was young, the world of visual effects. die-hard marvel fan, remembers that as a child he devoured his comics, although he does not forget other film sagas such as Harry Potter or The Lord of the Rings.
-“A series of this latest film is now being shot in New Zealand.
-I wish I could be part of it to learn from the work of Juan Antonio Bayona, one of the best current Spanish directors », he points out.
+“Now a series of this latest film is being shot in New Zealand.
+I wish I could be part of it to learn from the work of Juan Antonio Bayona, one of the best current Spanish directors,” he says.

 Ibanez began studying at the Salduie Vocational Training Center in Zaragoza and then moved to Madrid to simultaneously study the advanced specialization in visual effects (cinema, television and advertising) and the professional master’s degree in digital composition of visual effects.
-The latter, taught by Adrián Pueyo, was a stimulus for the future of Ibáñez. «I knew him personally, he is a benchmark in the industry and I followed his work more closely from an interview that talked about the Jungle Book Y Pirates of the Caribbean.
-I learned and nurtured myself a lot in the technical field and I was able to work better in visual effects », he explains.
+The latter, taught by Adrián Pueyo, was a stimulus for the future of Ibáñez.
+“I knew him personally, he is a benchmark in the industry and I followed his work more closely from an interview that talked about the Jungle Book Y Pirates of the Caribbean.
+I learned and nurtured a lot on the technical side and was able to get better at visual effects,” he explains.

-«The truth is that it was crazy to combine studies with non-stop morning and night shifts.
-When I finished my basic studies, I entered Entropy Studiosa studio in Zaragoza, where I was able to participate in my first series and films as ‘Alta Mar’ (Netflix), ’30 Monedas’ (HBO), ‘El Asfalto’ (Prime Video) or ‘García y García’, among other productions”, says Ibáñez.
+“The truth is that it was crazy to combine studies with non-stop morning and night shifts.
+When I finished basic studies, I entered Entropy Studiosa studio in Zaragoza, where I was able to participate in my first series and films as ‘High seas’ (Netflix), ’30 Monedas’ (HBO), ‘El Asfalto’ (Prime Video) or ‘García y García’, among other productions,” says Ibáñez.

 Its beginnings in Zaragoza